|

 I wanted to give my business to the company that reached out to me, even

 if the price was a few cents higher per gallon than the other companies.
+They delivered on schedule and generally provided great service for

 about a year, when suddenly I started getting my water in five-gallon